Tawky Tawny: DC Rebirth

-The anthropomorphic version of Tawky Tawny makes his proper post-Flashpoint return in Geoff Johns' current ongoing Shazam! series, making his first appearance in Shazam! (vol. 3) #4 (May 2019).
+The anthropomorphic version of Tawky Tawny returns in Geoff Johns' Shazam! series, making his first appearance in Shazam! #4 (2019).

-This Tawny is a citizen of the Wildlands, one of the Seven Magiclands connected to each other via the Rock of Eternity.
-Despite being a realm exclusively populated by anthropomorphic animals and its humans have become extinct, the Wildlands segregates tigers from regular society and still regards them as wild animals kept in zoos.
-As such, Tawny is arrested for breaking "the Laws of Nature" by wearing clothes and reading a self-help book they view as 'forbidden literature' called How to Stop Eating Your Friends.
-When Tawny is detained, the Wildlands' African elephant mayor Krunket stated that a tiger sided with the humans during a battle which gave Krunket his facial scars.
-When Tawny states that he is not like that tiger, Mayor Krunket struck him with his cane while reaffirming his belief that tigers are worse than humans.
+This version of Tawny is a citizen of the Wildlands, one of the Seven Magiclands that are connected by the Rock of Eternity.
+Despite being a realm exclusively populated by anthropomorphic animals, the Wildlands segregates tigers from regular society and still regards them as wild animals kept in zoos.
+Tawny is arrested for breaking "the Laws of Nature" by wearing clothes and reading a self-help book called How to Stop Eating Your Friends that is viewed as 'forbidden literature'.

-Tawny finds himself stripped naked and thrown into an enclosure where he tries to appeal to the other tigers there, declaring they can rise up against prejudice and should not be judged for what their predecessors have done.
-The other tigers refuse to cooperate out of fear of the mayor executing them, ignoring Tawny's protests.
-Tawny befriends the Shazam Family after Freddy and Darla find themselves trapped in the Wildlands and sentenced to be fed to tigers.
-Instead of eating them, Tawny saves the two children from his fellow tigers (all the while expressing his distaste of violence) and accompanies them on their adventures through the Magiclands after proper introductions.
-Tawny later moves in with Victor and Rosa Vasquez.
-He helps to make dinner at the time when the Marvel Family was fighting King Kid.
-When Tawky Tawny tries to attack Doctor Sivana during the Shazam Family's fight with the Monster Society of Evil, a Mister Mind-controlled C.C.
-Batson regressed Tawky Tawny to a cub.
-When Mister Mind is defeated, the spell used on Tawky Tawny was undone.
+Tawny is stripped naked and thrown into an enclosure where he tries to appeal to the other tigers, declaring they can rise up against prejudice and should not be judged for what their predecessors have done.
+The tigers refuse to cooperate out of fear of the mayor executing them, ignoring Tawny's protests.
+Tawny befriends the Shazam Family after Freddy Freeman and Darla Dudley are trapped in the Wildlands and sentenced to be fed to tigers.